barszczmm/django-hybrid-filefield/README.md

 #### FileSelectOrUpload.upload_to ####

 Path where files will be stored when uploaded via FileField or selected in the FilePathField.
+This must be string, callable can not be used (unlike in FileField).

 #### FileSelectOrUpload.path ####